mayanksinh-star/NLP-Person-state-of-mind/README.md

-# Six Human Emotions Detection App
+# Person's state of mind detection  App

 ## Overview
-This is a simple Streamlit web application for detecting six human emotions (Joy, Fear, Anger, Love, Sadness, Surprise).
+This is a simple Streamlit web application for detecting human emotions (Joy, Fear, Anger, Love, Sadness, Surprise).
 The app uses machine learing and deep learning models trained on preprocessed text data.

 ## Requirements
 Make sure you have the required packages installed: